Sharanc25/Elements/Thesis/README.txt

+Important:
+Do not use spaces in folder names.
+File names can contain space or multidot if "grffile" package is installed.

+Measure Compilation Time:
+time pdflatex -output-directory=build thesis.tex

 IISc Thesis Folder Structure:
 1. Each section (Introduction, Experimental Details, etc..) are inside the "Chapters" folder.
 2. Images are inside their corresponding folders (like Tensile Test, Texture, etc..).
 This structure is